SFG20/automation-starter-kit/README.md

 -   To the left of the elements tab is a 'pointer' icon.
 Select it and hover of the tictactoe board
 -   Use the above techniques to identify ways to uniquely idenify the square you're interested in

-Using the example test in game.spec.js as a guide, make try and click another square on the board.
+Using the example test in game.spec.js as a guide, try and click another square on the board.

 Try selecting squares using a variety of selectors